 BTW I will, of course, be declaring payments received as income for tax purposes (because I’m like that!).

 If you aren’t in a position to give financial support to the blog that’s absolutely fine, it will be free for you to read.
-You can still make a valuable contribution to my writing – let me know what you would like me to write about, ‘like’ my facebook page and contribute your own stories and comments, share my blog and facebook posts (this is really important – it’s how I reach more readers!), subscribe to the blog by email.
-Buy a Normal For Glastonbury Mug featuring my famous and funny town map.
+You can still make a valuable contribution to my writing, subscribe by email, ‘like’ the Normal for Glastonbury facebook page and contribute your own stories and comments, and share my blog and facebook posts (this is really important – it’s how I reach more readers!).
 See my ’Hire Me’ page if you’d like to pay me to help you with your own projects.

 Whatever you can do to help you are directly supporting my writing and helping me to bring more visitors and revenue to the town, to support all its creative people and businesses.
 Thank you, I really do appreciate it.